JohanVer/Precise-Time-Millis/Readme.txt

 Whats the Difference?

-The Library Counts the Internal "Time Library" Seconds with PPS(PulsPerSecond) from DS3231 or GPS.
+The Library counts the internal "Time Library" Seconds with PPS(PulsPerSecond) from DS3231 or GPS.
-That Means the Original Time Library Calculate the Theoretical Time From SystemMillis affected by Clock Accuracy.
+That means the Original Time Library Calculate the Theoretical Time From SystemMillis affected by Clock Accuracy.

-It Adds a free to choose Interrupt to Update Seconds from GPS-PPS or DS3231 1Hz Squarewave.
+It Adds a free to choose Interrupt to update Seconds from GPS-PPS or DS3231 1Hz Squarewave.

 The Theory 1, GPS Based PPS Signal accuracy, long time compensated 30ns Drift The Theory 2, DS3231 TCXO, Temperature compensated Crystal, 1-3ppm Longtime Drift.
-The Theory 3, Millis aligned between two PPS Signals and synchronized with 32768hz or Internal Clock for same Accuracy as Theory1/2.
+The Theory 3, Millis aligned between two PPS Signals and synchronized with 32768hz or Internal Clock for same accuracy as Theory1/2.

-3 Chooseable Timers to Count Millis synced to PPS(PulsPerSecond).
+3 Chooseable Timers to count Millis synced to PPS(PulsPerSecond).
-3 Chooseable Inputs to Count Timers, T0,T1, InternalClock (Arduino Reserved T0,choose with my T2 Millis Arduino Variant to switch Timer0 and Timer2 in Core) 3 Chooseable Interrupts, ICP1,INT0,INT1, or own Event with ResetTimer() Function for PPS
+3 Chooseable Inputs to count Timers, T0,T1, internal Clock (Arduino Reserved T0,choose with my T2 Millis Arduino Variant to switch Timer0 and Timer2 in Core) 3 Chooseable Interrupts, ICP1,INT0,INT1, or own event with ResetTimer() Function for PPS

-Calibration Function to Calibrate Millis Factor to Precise Timing eg 15.9599999 Crystal precision.
+Calibration Function to Calibrate Millis Factor to Precise Timing maybe 15.9599999 Crystal precision.

 So we can measure over hours in Millisecond Precision with Round about 32768Hz 1-2ppm.

 To Choose the Timer Edit Time.ccp Line to Timer Number:
 Example Timer 1:
 ```#Define TIMERVAR 1```
-Same to Reserve Pin D8 for T1:
+Same to Reserve Pin D8 for ICP1:
 ```#Define Pin8 1```

 Codeexample: